Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.48).
+- The Tigers have a 4.45 team ERA that ranks 18th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.